A 13-month-old LlamaIndex bug re-embeds unchanged content

 Masked today (the bug is dormant)

 No POSIX-style keys reach the metadata, so stat_result.get("mtime") is always None.
-One upstream commit to default_file_metadata_func lifts the mask on all of them at once.
+One change to default_file_metadata_func lifts the mask on all of them at once.

 | Backend | Timestamp keys _info() emits |